whitebryan/DestinyVault/README.md

 Grabs your characters inventories and your vault then allows you to sort or search for weapons by type, element, level, slot, or name.

-Website end is currenlty unmade but the backend is mostly done
+Website frontend is made using MaterialUI components mainly